 Students will develop reading and writing skills through the process of composition.
 Students will also improve such writing skills by applying the rules of grammar and orthography reviewed in class.
-This course is required for the
+This course is required for the Translation and Interpreting Certificate.

 Recommended: Native fluency in Spanish (or equivalent) required.
-Student must see instructor prior to enrollment.
+Student must see instructor prior to enrollment guistics Units: 3

-SPAN-033 - Spanish/English Linguistics Units: 3 Analysis
+SPAN-033 - Spanish/English Linguistics Analysis